winterofcode/2020-Reports/DSC NSEC/Report.md

 # Overall Experience
--I had an enriching and exciting experience in winter of code,2020, working on DocScanner under DSC_NSEC.
+- I had an enriching and exciting experience in winter of code,2020, working on DocScanner under DSC_NSEC.
 I was glad to be mentored by Rishiraj Acharya,Rajwrita,Ritesh(thanks for going through my PRs!).
 I express my sincere thanks to all students who worked on DocScanner as part of WOC,2020.